 Sangla Valley (altitude 2300m) of Kinnaur, Himachal Pradesh is very scenic & heavenly village for visitors all over the world which is famous for Bering Nag Temple, Kamru Village Fort & Temple, Sangla Buddhist Monastery, Beautiful Baspa Valley along with Baspa River, India’s last village from Tibet side – Chitkul, Gateway to many High Altitude Himalayan Treks like Lamkhaga Pass, Rupin Pass, Borasu Pass & Many more….

 How to reach Sangla?

-It is well connected by Shimla – The Capital of Himachal Pradesh.
+It is well connected from Shimla – The Capital of Himachal Pradesh.
 Once you reach Shimla, There are HRTC Buses available at Shimla Bus stand.
-Mostly these Buses leave from Chandigarh in the night then reach Shimla in the morning.
-Bus will leave for Sangla or Rakcham in the morning around 7:00 AM from Shimla Bus stand.
-This Bus journey will last for 12 hours long cos Bus drive is adventurous one!
+Mostly these buses leave from Chandigarh in the night, then reach Shimla in the morning.
+The bus will leave for Sangla or Rakchham in the morning around 7:00 AM from Shimla Bus stand.
+The long 12-hour bus ride is an adventurous one!

-For us Shimla to Sangla HRTC Bus road journey costed just Rs.
+For us Shimla to Sangla HRTC Bus road journey cost just Rs.
 354

 The helpline number of Shimla Bus Depo Control Room is 01772656326.